Genivia/ugrep/README.md

            -q, --quiet, --silent
                   Quiet  mode:  suppress  normal  output.   ugrep will only search until a match has been found, making searches  potentially  less expensive.
-Allows a pattern match to span multiple lines.

            -R, --dereference-recursive
                   Recursively  read  all  files  under each directory.
 Follow all symbolic links, unlike -r.
-If  -J1  is  specified,  files  are matched in the same order as the files specified.
+If  -J1  is  specified,  files  are searched in the same order as specified.

            -r, --recursive
                   Recursively  read all files under each directory, following sym- bolic links only if they are on the command  line.
-If  -J1  is specified,  files  are  matched  in  the same order as the files specified.
+If  -J1  is specified, files are searched in the same order as specified.

            -S, --dereference
                   If  -r  is  specified, all symbolic links are followed, like -R.
                   The default is not to follow symbolic links.

            -s, --no-messages